 - Appraisal forms and other performance management information (for internal candidates only).

 If you are successful in your application to join us we will collect, store, and use the following categories of personal information about you:

 Data protection laws recognise that some types of personal information might be particularly sensitive.
-The General Data Protection Regulation (GDPR) refers to this as 'special category personal data'.
+The UK General Data Protection Regulation (UK GDPR) refers to this as 'special category personal data'.
 We may collect, store and use the following special category personal data:

 - If you are successful in your application to join us, we will collect information about your health to allow us to make any necessary workplace adjustments for you as an employee.